Douglas

 Educational outcomes in Douglas fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Douglas has a higher percentage of residents aged 15 and above with university qualifications than the broader SA4 region and Rest of Qld.
-Specifically, 35.4% of Douglas residents have university qualifications compared to 20.1% in the SA4 region and 20.6% in the Rest of Qld.
+Douglas has a higher proportion of residents with university qualifications than the SA4 region or Rest of Queensland.
+Specifically, 35.4% of Douglas residents aged 15 and above have university qualifications, compared to 20.1% in the SA4 region and 20.6% in Rest of Queensland.
 The most common university qualification is a Bachelor degree, held by 24.4% of residents.
 Postgraduate qualifications are held by 7.9%, and graduate diplomas by 3.1%.

 Frequently Asked Questions - Education